Bible verses about Faithfulness to God

 When we consider the word "faithfulness," we think of synonyms like loyalty, steadfastness, dedication, and commitment.
-Even though our human interactions are sometimes filled with betrayal and lies, the Bible contains many examples of God's steadfast love and faithfulness toward us.
+Even though our human interactions are sometimes filled with betrayal and lies, the Bible contains many examples of God's steadfast and unfailing love and faithfulness toward us.

 We are called to serve God wholeheartedly despite our circumstances.
 Join me today as we explore the best Bible verses and Christian quotes that will encourage us to be faithful to God even unto death.

 1. “But the fruit of the Spirit is love, joy, peace, forbearance, kindness, goodness, faithfulness, gentleness and self-control.
 Against such things there is no law.”
 Galatians 5:22-23 NIV

 Faithfulness to God is listed as a fruit of the Spirit; it is not a character trait that we can develop by ourselves.
 This principle of loyalty and commitment to God, even in the most trying times or in the face of temptations, is influenced by the Holy Spirit when we submit to God.
 We are prone to unfaithfulness, but Heavenly Father, through His Spirit, wants to cultivate a desire of faithfulness within us if we are willing and obedient.

 2. “Blessed is the one who perseveres under trial because, having stood the test, that person will receive the crown of life that the Lord has promised to those who love him.”
 James 1:12 NIV